 5° Day: transfer Nawalgarh

-Drive to Nawalgarh in the Sekhawatiregion of Rajasthan (approx. 3 hrs. drive), where you can go on village walks and visit old palatial mansions.
+Drive to Nawalgarh in the Sekhawatiregion of Rajasthan (approx. 3 hrs. drive).
+In the next two days you will have the chance to soak up the local Rajasthani lifestyle, discover the region and its traditions and interact with local people.
+On arrival check in the hotel and after some rest you will visit the village, which offers a small-town feel and some of the region most outstanding havelis.
+You can go on village walks and visit old palatial mansions.
 There are more than 200 old havelis in Nawalgarh.
 Fresco work at these havelis create an amazing art work.
+In the late afternoon cookery class at Apani Dhani with some of the members of the lodge Overnight at Nawalgarh.
+(B,D).

 6° Day: visit Nawalgarh